dphilipson/transducist/docs/api.md

     .toArray(); // -> [6, 8, 10]
 ```

-### `compose(f1, f2, ...)`

-Composes any number of transducers together to produce a new transducer.
-This is
-actually just ordinary function composition, although it is given TypeScript
-typings to be used with transducers in particular.

-### `transduce(collection, transducer, transformer)`

-(Or: `transduce(collection, transducer, reducer, initialValue)`)

-Starting from the collection, applies the transformations specified by the transducer and then uses the transformer to construct a final result.

-Rather than providing a transformer as the third argument, this may also be
-called by passing an ordinary reducer function and an initial value as the final
-two arguments, where a reducer is a plain function of the form `(acc, x) => acc`.

 ### `lazyTransduce(collection, transducer)`

-Returns an iterator which lazily performs the transformations specified by the transducer.
-This is the standalone version of ending a chain with `toIterator()`.
+Returns an iterator which lazily performs the transformations specified by the
+transducer.
+This is the standalone version of ending a chain with
+`toIterator()`.
 That is, the following are equivalent:

 ```ts
 import { filter, map, lazyTransduce } from "transducist";